 Posted on Sunday 07 October 2018

-As the amount of student loan debt surges with each passing day, more and more people are beginning to question whether or not borrowing money from the government for the sake of attending college is truly worth it.
-The economy and job market are changing; more and more young people are opting to find employment within the gig economy as freelancers and independent contractors.
+As the number of student loan debts surges with each passing day, more and more people are beginning to question whether or not taking out a loan just to attend college is worth it.
+In addition, the economy is changing; more young people are now seeking employment within the gig economy as freelancers and independent contractors.

 Authored by Gabrielle Renee Seunagal